smartnic/sigcomm21_artifact/README.md

 paper).
-The subset of benchmarks chosen corresponds to those programs that we believe can run fast enough on a user's laptop -- we chose benchmarks where the best programs were found within 30 minutes in our submission. [total estimated time: XX minutes.]
+The subset of benchmarks chosen corresponds to those programs that we believe can run fast enough on a user's laptop -- we chose benchmarks where the best programs were found within 30 minutes in our submission. [total estimated time: 90 minutes.]

 5. [Result reproduction] Impact of optimizations: We provide scripts to reproduce a subset of results on the impact of optimizations on